 Members selected for this group receive a stipend for their participation.
-For more infor-mation, email Mr. Lanier Motes at lanier.motes@point.edu.
+For more information, email Andrew Harry at Andrew.
+Harry@point.edu.

 String Ensemble (Fall and Spring).
 The Point University String Ensemble is open to all students with high school experience on violin, viola, cello, double bass, or electric bass.
 This small chamber ensemble performs both traditional string works and transcriptions of modern pop tunes for University concerts and recitals and for local community events.
 For more information, email Ms. Cindy Wilson at cynthia.wilson@point.edu.